Sept. 22, 2020

 Mileydi Guilarte has nearly two decades working in the foreign policy space, directly involved in the design, approval and implementation of key policies at the White House, USAID, the World Bank, IMF, and the United Nations.
 As a former National Security Council Director for Western Hemisphere Affairs, she successfully shepherded an interagency coordination process that led to the approval of $750 million, one of the largest U.S. assistance packages to Central America in 2016.
 Coupled with years of field experience in Latin America and Southeast Asia, Mileydi is also an immigrant, native Spanish speaker, and first-generation college graduate-a diverse set of characteristics that have deeply informed her worldview and approach on issues related to the promotion of democracy, human rights and economic development.

-You can connect with Mileydi Guilarte on LinkedIn.
+Connect with Mileydi Guilarte on LinkedIn.

-Expertise: Democracy, Human Rights, Peacebuilding, International Development
+Areas of Expertise: Democracy, Human Rights, Peacebuilding, International Development

 Managing Director, SUDECC, Inc. and former Deputy Director of the Washington, D.C.
 Mayor's Office on Latino Affairs

 Julio Güity-Guevara is the Managing Director of Sustainable Development and Climate Change (SUDECC), Inc. and former Deputy Director of the Washington, D.C.
 Mayor’s Office on Latino Affairs (2015-2019).
 Under Julio’s leadership, SUDECC has formed partnerships with U.S. government agencies and international organizations to help build capacity and design sustainable development projects in Afro-Latinx communities.
-Currently, he works on addressing data collection on the Afro-Latinx populations in the 2020 U.S. Census, and on measures to facilitate the post COVID-19 recovery in vulnerable communities of Latin America and the Caribbean.
+Currently, he works on addressing data collection on the Afro-Latinx populations in the 2020 U.S. Census, and on measures to facilitate the post-COVID-19 recovery in vulnerable communities of Latin America and the Caribbean.
 In 2002 Julio began his career at the Organization of American States as an Attorney Fellow.
 He also worked for the Inter-American Development Bank and the World Bank Group as a legal advisor and project attorney.
 Julio is a dual citizen of the United States and Honduras.
 He holds a Master of Laws with a specialization in International Business Law, from Washington College of Law, American University.

-You can connect with Julio Güity-Guevara on LinkedIn.
+Connect with Julio Güity-Guevara on LinkedIn.

-Expertise: U.S. Development Assistance to Afro-descendants in Latin America and the Caribbean
+Areas of Expertise: U.S. Development Assistance to Afro-descendants in Latin America and the Caribbean

 Jessie Hernández is a recognized rising leader in National Security and Emerging Technology.
 Currently, he is at Capgemini, working to incorporate analytics technology for national security and public safety challenges of today.
-Jessie has a thorough national security background, including as a policy expert on the US Insular Areas for the Department of Homeland Security (DHS) and an appointed member of White House task-forces on defense and security during the Obama Administration.
+Jessie has a thorough national security background, including as a policy expert on the US Insular Areas for the Department of Homeland Security (DHS) and an appointed member of White House task forces on defense and security during the Obama Administration.
 A leader in his community, Jessie also has served as a local commissioner, working to redefine public safety in D.C.
 He has received distinguished service awards from DHS and President Obama and recognition by the Aspen Institute.
 He also has served on several advisory boards, including a non-profit helping bridge the technology divide for people of color.
 Jessie holds a bachelor’s degree in political science from UC Berkeley and training from the Princeton School of Public and International Affairs.

-Expertise: Refugees, Immigration, U.S. Insular Areas, Homeland Security Industry, Acquisition, and Innovation, Strategy and Capabilities, Geopolitics and International Security, Long-Term Futures
+Areas of Expertise: Refugees, Immigration, U.S. Insular Areas, Homeland Security Industry, Acquisition, and Innovation, Strategy and Capabilities, Geopolitics and International Security, Long-Term Futures

 Principal & Founder, Resilient Strategies, LLC